Menu

 What you’ll build

-A Sentry MCP server that lets Claude list issues and get issue details from your Sentry account.
+A Sentry MCP server that lets Claude list issues and resolve them in your Sentry account.
 The same pattern works for any API.

 Install